Collaboration using Google

 How do you collaborate?
 Have you tried Google and love it, or hate it?
 Prefer DropBox or something else?
 What makes your life easier?
 Let me know.

-Just for you here’s a promo code to get 20% off your first year of G Suite Basic or G Suite Business!
+If you are interested in tryg out GSuite, ask me for a referral code for 20% off your first year of G Suite Basic or G Suite Business!

 If you’d like us to talk to you about how Google Drive might work for your business, call us on 07814 218142 or email firstname.lastname@example.org